trussworks/Engineering-Playbook/infrasec/aws/naming.md

 Container images such as Docker or ECR images should include the date as a way to version.
 Although the convention is to name the latest version `latest`, this can become a sticky situation when folks are trying to refresh a build in terraform and they end up not pulling the latest because the name `latest` hasn't changed.

-*${date}-${application}* - is the general form
+`${date}-${application}` - is the general form
-*${git commit hash}-${application}* - for applications that build new images on main and therefore may have multiple images per day
+`${git commit hash}-${application}` - for applications that build new images on main and therefore may have multiple images per day

-- *$date* - YYYY-MM-DD - disambiguates between other images for the same application
+- `$date` - YYYY-MM-DD - disambiguates between other images for the same application
-- *{git commit hash}* - disambiguates between other images for the same application taken on the same day
+- `$git commit hash` - disambiguates between other images for the same application taken on the same day
-- *$application* - disambiguates between a similar purpose across applications, e.g. "webapp" vs "honeycomb"
+- `$application` - disambiguates between a similar purpose across applications, e.g. "webapp" vs "honeycomb"

 e.g. 2020-07-20-eclkc